LCBH/UKano/README.md

 ## Our Case Studies
-So far, we have tested UKano on several real-world case studies.
+We have tested UKano on several real-world case studies.
 We list them all below.
 They all have a dedicatd folder in [`./examples/`](./examples).

 Legend: